ElsaTam/starship-odyssey/README.md

 ## Tag Explanations

-For this project, writing status is tracked in Markdown files via tags like `needsWriting` and `needsRevision`.
-Only open GitHub issues if you want to assign something, ask for help, or track bigger changes.
+For this project, writing status is tracked in the Markdown files via tags in combination with GitHub Issues.
+Here's an explanation of each of the tags.

 `needsWriting` : The note or portions of it include **significant gaps** that are not at all written or just bullet points.